 - Your CICP discount applies after any health insurance you might have.

 - You pay the lower of remaining charges that your health insurance does not cover, or the CICP co-payment, whichever amount is lower.

 No. Since CICP is not a health insurance program, it does not satisfy the individual responsibility (individual mandate) requirement for people to have health insurance.
 This means that you won't be counted as having health insurance if you only have CICP and you may be charged a penalty for not having health insurance.

-As of 2014, if you or your family are currently enrolled in CICP, you might now be eligible for Medicaid.
-You can find out if you qualify for Medicaid, Child Health Plan Plus (CHP+), or other programs like food assistance by visiting our How to Apply page or by calling toll free: 1-800-221-3943 / State Relay: 711.
+As of 2014, if you or your family are currently enrolled in CICP, you might now be eligible for Health First Colorado (Colorado's Medicaid Program).
+You can find out if you qualify for Health First Colorado, Child Health Plan Plus (CHP+), or other programs like food assistance by visiting our How to Apply page or by calling toll free: 1-800-221-3943 / State Relay: 711.

 Where Can I Find Out About Other Health Insurance Options?

 You or your family may qualify for discounted health insurance coverage purchased through the Connect for Health Colorado marketplace.
 To find out more, call or visit the Connect for Health website or call toll free: 1-855-PLANS4YOU (855-752-6749) or TDD: 1-855-346-3432.

 If you have more questions about CICP please contact the Health First Colorado Customer Contact Center.